- Winsome Robinson Williams, Water Quality Analyst and Supervisor

 The Details About Our Water Sources and Their Potential Contaminants

-All drinking water, including bottled water, contains at least small amounts of some contaminants, the presence of which does not necessarily indicate a health risk.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline at (800) 426-4791.

 In Seattle’s surface water supplies, the potential sources of contamination include: